SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: SOM-CPC

 \subsection{Motivation}

-In this work, we propose the SOM-CPC model, a representation learning model that learns to map time series data to a structured 2D grid.
-The model jointly optimizes a temporal contrastive learning objective to extract features, and a topological loss that organizes the SOM space.

-In order to learn features that are both suitable for SOM organization \textit{and} accurately reflect the data, the model should ideally invert the original data generating process (which is in general unknown and implicit).
-Assuming that this generative process has been highly non-linear, feature learning can be formulated as a non-linear independent component analysis (ICA) problem, which has proven to be non-identifiable \cite{hyvarinen1999nonlinear}.
-However, recent advances showed that the problem becomes identifiable under the assumed presence of an auxiliary variable \cite{Hyvarinen2018}.
-Such an auxiliary variable (e.g. a temporal component) is not present in plain autoencoders, but the contrastive learning paradigm has shown to conform to this assumption \cite{Hyvarinen2018, Zimmermann2021}.
-This theory is in line with the hypothesis stated by the authors of \cite{mrabah2020adversarial} that a reconstruction objective may hamper clustering performance in the latent space.
+Discovering new patterns in high-dimensional data using SOMs requires features that are both suitable for SOM organization \textit{and} accurately reflect the data.
+A desirable property of a feature extractor is that it inverts the data-generating process, inferring a latent low-dimensional state that carries useful information.
+This data-generating process is in general unknown, implicit and highly non-linear.
+Feature learning can thus be formulated as a non-linear independent component analysis problem, which was proven to be non-identifiable \citep{hyvarinen1999nonlinear}.
+However, recent advances showed that the problem becomes identifiable under the assumed presence of an auxiliary variable \citep{Hyvarinen2018}.
+Such an auxiliary variable (e.g. a temporal component) is not present in plain autoencoders, but the contrastive learning paradigm was shown to conform to this assumption \citep{Hyvarinen2018, Zimmermann2021}.

+In line with that, \citet{Oord2019} showed that minimizing the InfoNCE loss in the contrastive learning framework CPC maximizes the mutual information between a context vector that summarizes past and current information, and a latent space from a future data window.
+CPC thus results in features that encode a slowly-changing underlying state.
+Encoding (high-frequency) information that is less-shared across windows is thus not needed to minimize InfoNCE, while such within-cluster/state differences typically do need to be encoded for reconstruction.
+This is hypothesized to make autoencoders less suitable to do feature extraction for clustering purposes \citep{mrabah2020adversarial}.

+We thus propose to leverage CPC as a feature extractor, and jointly optimize it with a SOM, which results in SOM-CPC: a representation learning model that learns to map windows of time series data to a structured 2D grid for the purpose of pattern discovery.

-\subsection{Algorithmic details}
+\subsection{Algorithmic Details}